crowley-io/pack/README.md

 # Then, make will build our binary in $CROWLEY_PACK_OUTPUT
 make

-# Finally, update output owner since we may run as root user...
+# Finally, update output's owner since we may run as root user...
 chown ${CROWLEY_PACK_USER}:${CROWLEY_PACK_GROUP} ${CROWLEY_PACK_OUTPUT}
 ```